Arizona vs. Wisconsin College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Arizona Performance Insights

-- The Wildcats' +216 scoring differential (outscoring opponents by 30.8 points per game) is a result of scoring 93.4 points per game (third in college basketball) while allowing 62.6 per contest (26th in college basketball).
+- The Wildcats are outscoring opponents by 30.8 points per game with a +216 scoring differential overall.
+They put up 93.4 points per game (third in college basketball) and allow 62.6 per contest (26th in college basketball).

-- The 42.7 rebounds per game Arizona averages rank first in the nation, and are 17.7 more than the 25 its opponents collect per outing.
+- Arizona records 42.7 rebounds per game (first in college basketball) while conceding 25.0 per outing to its opponents.
+It outrebounds opponents by 17.7 boards per game.

-- Arizona makes 8 three-pointers per game (135th in college basketball) at a 37.8% rate (46th in college basketball), compared to the 7.4 its opponents make while shooting 31.5% from beyond the arc.
+- Arizona knocks down 8.0 three-pointers per game (135th in college basketball) compared to its opponents' 7.4.
+It shoots 37.8% from deep while its opponents hit 31.5% from long range.

-- The Wildcats rank 12th in college basketball by averaging 109 points per 100 possessions on offense, and defensively are second in college basketball, allowing 73 points per 100 possessions.
+- The Wildcats average 109.0 points per 100 possessions (12th in college basketball), while allowing 73.0 points per 100 possessions (second in college basketball).

-- Arizona has committed 2.2 fewer turnovers per game than its opponents, averaging 13.4 (288th in college basketball action) while forcing 15.6 (28th in college basketball).
+- Arizona has committed 13.4 turnovers per game (288th in college basketball action), 2.2 fewer than the 15.6 it forces on average (28th in college basketball).

 Wisconsin Performance Insights

-- The Badgers are outscoring opponents by 10.5 points per game, with a +94 scoring differential overall.
-They put up 73.6 points per game (212th in college basketball) and give up 63.1 per contest (30th in college basketball).
+- The Badgers put up 73.6 points per game (212th in college basketball) while giving up 63.1 per contest (30th in college basketball).
+They have a +94 scoring differential and outscore opponents by 10.5 points per game.

-- The 32.1 rebounds per game Wisconsin accumulates rank 230th in the nation, eight more than the 24.1 its opponents grab.
+- The 32.1 rebounds per game Wisconsin accumulates rank 230th in college basketball, 8.0 more than the 24.1 its opponents grab.

-- Wisconsin has typically won the turnover battle this season, committing 9.8 per game (46th in college basketball) while forcing 13.1 (109th in college basketball).
+- Wisconsin has come up on top in the turnover battle by 3.3 per game, committing 9.8 (46th in college basketball) while forcing 13.1 (109th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.